Burtson-Labs/bandit-engine/README.md

 > 📦 The generated project installs directly from `https://registry.npmjs.org/` — no GitHub npm token is required once the package is public.

-> ⚠️ The scaffolded gateway focuses on OpenAI/xAI/Ollama chat and model discovery.
+> ⚠️ The scaffolded gateway focuses on Bandit AI/OpenAI/xAI/Ollama chat and model discovery.
 All advanced routes (file storage uploads, vector embedding, voice, MCP, etc.) are generated as `501` placeholders so you can wire them to your own infrastructure.
 Implement the contracts below before turning on those features in production.

 Check out the [CLI quick start guide](./docs/05_cli_quickstart.md) for the full walkthrough, option matrix, and project anatomy.